divjotarora/specifications/source/retryable-writes/retryable-writes.rst

 If the first attempt of a write command including a transaction ID encounters a retryable error, the driver MUST update its topology according to the SDAM spec (see: `Error Handling`_) and capture this original retryable error.
-Drivers MUST then proceed with retrying per `Client Side Operations Timeout:
-Retryability
+Drivers MUST then retry the operation as many times as necessary until a retry attempt succeeds or returns a non-retryable error.
+Additionally, if the ``socketTimeoutMS`` option is set and is being used to derive socket timeouts for the operation, drivers MUST stop retrying after encountering two socket timeout errors, either consecutive or non-consecutive.
+In this case, the second socket timeout error MUST be propagated to the application.
+Finally, drivers MUST stop retrying if the operation times out per `Client Side Operations Timeout: Retryability
 <../client-side-operations-timeout/client-side-operations-timeout.rst#retryability>`__.

+.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 For each retry attempt, drivers MUST select a writable server.

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 If the driver cannot select a server for a retry attempt or the selected server does not support retryable writes, retrying is not possible and drivers MUST raise the retryable error from the previous attempt.
 In both cases, the caller is able to infer that an attempt was made.

 If a retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_).
 If an error would not allow the caller